Qwaekactyl/Qwaekactyl/README.md

 # Credits
 This theme is taken from [creativetim](https://github.com/creativetimofficial).

-This project Is managed & made by [IC|Developmet](https://github.com/Team-IC) Developers
+This project Is managed & made by [Qwaekactyl Inc](https://discord.gg/Qz7qX6mH).
+(For Support Join This Server)

-This project was not possible without [dashactylv0.4](https://github.com/Votion-Development/Dashactyl-0.4) .